spacelift-io/user-documentation/docs/concepts/run/README.md

 ### Canceled

-Canceled state means that the user has manually stopped a [Queued](./#queued) run or task even before it had the chance to be picked up by the worker.&#x20;
+Canceled state means that the user has manually stopped a [Queued](./#queued) run or task even before it had the chance to be picked up by the worker.

 Canceled is a _passive state_ meaning no operations are performed while a run is in this state.
 It's also a _terminal state_ meaning that no further state can follow it.